 Being involved in a family law issue can be overwhelming and incredibly emotional. . . but it doesn’t have to be.
 Keep reading here to get the answers to your most frequently asked questions about family law attorneys.

-The area of family law can be as broad or as narrow as a family law attorney wants.
-Some attorneys may limit their family law practice to only divorce cases or only custody matters while other lawyers may practice in a wide variety of areas that involve their client’s family.
+The area of family law can be as broad or as narrow as family lawyers want.
+Some Las Vegas attorneys limit their family law practice to only divorce cases or only custody matters.
+Other lawyers may practice in a wide range of areas that involve their client’s family.

-In general, family law attorneys handle a wide variety of issues related to a person’s family.
-This can include issues related to spouses such as divorce or legal separation.
-It can also include handling matters related to children such as adoption, guardianship and child custody.
-Some family law attorneys may also handle matters involving their own parents or aging family members such as estate planning, adult guardianship and grandparent visitation rights.
+In general, family law lawyers handle a wide variety of issues related to a person’s family.
+This can include issues related to spouses such as divorce or Nevada legal separation.
+It can also include matters related to children such as adoption, Nevada guardianship and CPS cases.
+Some family law attorneys also handle cases involving their own parents or aging family members such as estate planning, adult guardianship and grandparent visitation rights.

-Almost every type of family law case involves quite a bit of paperwork that must be prepared and filed with a family court judge.
+Almost every type of family law case involves lots of paperwork that must be prepared and filed with a family court judge.
 This is true whether the case is a divorce or an adoption.
 In addition to preparing the appropriate paperwork, most family law attorneys will appear in court and make arguments on behalf of their client.

 In Nevada, there are no court appointed attorneys for family law matters with the small exception of cases where children have been removed by Child Protective Services.
-If you have a run of the mill divorce or custody case, the Court will not appoint an attorney for you and you must hire your own lawyer.
+If you have a run of the mill divorce or child custody case, the Court will not appoint an attorney for you.
+You must hire your own lawyer or represent yourself.

 If you cannot afford to hire a lawyer, you have several options.

 First the Legal Aid Center of Southern Nevada offers pro bono lawyers for those individuals who can qualify for a pro bono attorney.
 The Legal Aid Center sets their own standards for who can get a pro bono lawyer so it is best to contact Legal Aid directly.